treeverse/lakeFS/design/task-management-api.md

 perform, and can succeed or fail.
 Tasks may be retried on failure, so _executing a task must be idempotent_.

+Tasks connect to application code via an action and a body.
+The _action_ identifies the operation to complete these task.
+Examples of actions can include "copy a file", "delete a path", "report success".
+It is essentially the _name_ of a procedure to perform at some future time.
+The _body_ of a task gives information necessary to configure the specific task.
+Examples of bodies can include "source file path X, destination path Z" (for a copy task), "path Z" (for a delete task), or "date started, number of objects and a message" (for a report task).
+It essentially holds the _parameters_ the action uses to perform the task.

 Tasks include these attributes:
 - `Id`: a unique identifier for the task.
 Use a known-unique substring in the identifier (e.g. a UUID or [nanoid][nanoid]) to avoid collisions, or a well-known identifier to ensure